 The following naming conventions apply in this document.

  Elements in an XML document are identified by an upper-case first letter and in bold face as Element.
 To express that an element Element1 is contained in another element Element2, we may write Element2.Element1.
 If an element's name consists of two or more combined words, camel-casing is typically used, e.g. ImportantElement.
-Elements may be present either exactly once, or the minimum and maximum occurence is defined by <minOccurs> ... <maxOccurs>.
+Elements may be present either exactly once, or the minimum and maximum occurrence is defined by <minOccurs> ... <maxOccurs>.

  Attributes in an XML document are identified by a lower-case first letter as well as they are preceded by a ‘@’-sign, e.g. @attribute.
 To point to a specific attribute @attribute contained in an element Element, one may write Element@attribute.
 If an attribute's name consists of two or more combined words, camel-casing is typically used after the first word, e.g. @veryImportantAttribute.
 Attributes may have assigned a status in the XML as mandatory (M), optional (O), optional with default value (OD) and conditionally mandatory (CM).

  Namespace qualification of elements and attributes is used as per XML standards, in the form of namespace:Element or @namespace:attribute The fully qualified namespace will be provided in the schema fragment associated with the declaration.
+External specifications extending the namespace of DASH are expected to document the element name in the semantic table with an extension namespace prefix.

  Variables defined in the context of this document are specifically highlighted with italics, e.g. InternalVariable.